Fact checkedExpert's opinion

 Windmill

 Give this exercise move a boost by adding a kettlebell or dumbbell.
 Get ready to burn off calories, and improve stability and strength in the core, obliques, glutes, and shoulders.
 The hamstrings and hips benefit from improved flexibility.
-Another good variation of this exercise is the hybrid kneeling windmill.

 Wood Chop

 Performing this exercise will contribute to getting ripped, washboard abs.
-The chopping wood move and variations target the abs, lower and upper back, arms, chest, legs, and glutes.
+The chopping wood moves and variations target the abs, lower and upper back, arms, chest, legs, and glutes.
 Also, executing this move often helps build strength and stability in the hip and shoulder.
-Feel free to make things more challenging by adding a resistance cable or practicing standing ab exercises with weights.

 What Causes Stubborn Belly Fat?